hijamoya/RxLogin/README.md

 # RxLogin
-RxLogin is an Android library that simplifies the process of login different types of services into a single observable.
+RxLogin is an Android library that simplifies the process of login different types of services into a single Flowable (Observable).

 Current Supported Services:<br/>
 1. Facebook<br/>